russkinori/Devint-quiz/README.md

 the topics covered include javascript, html, css, queryselectors, innerhtml,

 ## Usage
-Please use the following link to access the challenge [](https://russkinori.github.io/Devint-quiz/).
+Please use the following link to access the challenge [](https://russkinori.github.io/Devint-quiz/).This will open a webpage in your default web browser.
+Once on the webpage, click on the start quiz button to get started.

 Create a code quiz that contains the following requirements:

 A start button that when clicked a timer starts and the first question appears.